sebhammer/YAZGPT/README.md

 **Caveat**

-In its present form, this is not a useful tool -- it is just meant to be a fun way to explore whether generative API can have a role in bibliographic data flows.
+In its present form, this is not meant tobe a useful tool for any specific use case -- it is just intended as a fun way to explore whether generative API can have a role in bibliographic data flows.
 The present version is hardwired to search the Libray of Congress.